+Feed the birds !
 Do you know birds can lose over a third of their body weight in their fight to keep warm during a night of arctic weather?
 When morning comes it is vital they find food if they are going to survive.
-Luckily for our garden wildlife we seem to be a nation of bird lovers as almost half of the adult population in the UK will put out bird food in winter.
-While the scraps from our breadboards are fine and it is certainly better than nothing at all, if you really want to help the birds, check out the wide range of wild bird food available.
-You will find seed mixes, dried berries and fruit together with mealworms, so essential for the robin, and lard balls, which most of our native garden birds will happily tuck in to.
+Luckily for our garden wildlife we seem to be a nation of bird lovers.
+Almost half of the adult population in the UK will put out bird food in winter.
+We can place scraps from our breadboards, which is a great start.
+However, if you really want to help the birds, check out the wide range of wild bird food available.
+You will find seed mixes, dried berries and fruit together with mealworms.
+Mealworms are so essential for the robin, while lard balls will provide food for most of our native garden birds.
 Lard balls will also help to attract less common species such as the Great Spotted Woodpecker.

 It may not be obvious, but different birds have different feeding habits.
-Robins, blackbirds and wrens are known as ground feeders, so need a bird table, while suspended feeders are ideal for greenfinches, tits and sparrows.
+Robins, blackbirds and wrens are known as ground feeders, so need a bird table.
+Suspended feeders are ideal for greenfinches, tits and sparrows.
 This means apart from considering what to put out for the birds, we also need to think where we are going to put the food.

 Invest in a bird table, feeders, wild bird food containers and nesting boxes, which can provide essential cover during harsh weather conditions.
 Feeding birds in the winter will pay dividends as you will find they become used to visiting your garden for food and during the summer months will help keep your garden free of insects and bugs.

 Find out about shrubs that bear berries during the winter months and choose perennials such as sedum and yarrow that carry seed heads after flowering as these can provide a vital food source for birds and insects.
 Fed up with slugs and snails eating your tender young plants?
 Make your garden hedgehog friendly and you never need worry again as hedgehogs can eat up to 200grams of insects in one night!